cbe453/arc-plato-intro/_episodes/15-transferring-files.md

 ## Archiving files

-One of the biggest challenges we often face when transferring data between remote HPC systems is that of large numbers of files.
+One of the biggest challenges we often face when transferring data between remote HPC systems is that many workflows can produce a very large number of files.
 There is an overhead to transferring each individual file and when we are transferring large numbers of files these overheads combine to slow down our transfers to a large degree.

 The solution to this problem is to *archive* multiple files into smaller numbers of larger files before we transfer the data to improve our transfer efficiency.
 Sometimes we will combine